gvatsal60/tcp-ip-pkt-gen/README.md

 ## License

-This project is licensed under the [Apache License](https://github.com/gvatsal60/tcp-ip-pkt-gen/blob/master/LICENSE).
+This project is licensed under the Apache 2.0 License.
+See [LICENSE](LICENSE) for details.